buildarr/buildarr-prowlarr/docs/index.md

 Prowlarr is a manager/proxy for *Arr application Usenet and Torrent indexers.
 It handles communication with individual indexers for multiple instances on their behalf from a single client, allowing easier configuration of indexers by only setting them up once, and better management of traffic going to indexers to reduce the risk of running into rate limits.

+Prowlarr v1.0 and later are the only supported versions at this time.
+If you are using Prowlarr v0.4 or earlier, please upgrade in order to configure your instances with Buildarr.

 ## Installation

 When using Buildarr as a [standalone application](https://buildarr.github.io/installation/#standalone-application), the Prowlarr plugin can simply be installed using `pip`: